mepi0011/PRIVACY-AVARE/AVARE-App/readme.md

 Basic setup to get started:
 - run `npm install` in AVARE-App folder (make sure you have nodejs and npm installed)
 - open android folder in Android Studio
+- do NOT update gradle when asked by Android Studio.
+This will currently cause problems when syncing the project.
+We will address this in a later update.
 - Sync the project (you may get several "missing platform" or "NDK not configured" messages - in this case just click the "Install missing platform" link provided with the message)

 For JS Development: